About the competition

 First prize winner

-Second prize and People’s Choice Award winner
+Second prize winner

 Third prize winner